keesiemeijer/wp-admin-screenshots/README.md

 Create screenshots of all WordPress wp-admin pages found in the admin menu from a local or remote site.
 See the screenshots taken with this script for WordPress 4.5 admin pages in the [screenshots directory](https://github.com/keesiemeijer/wp-admin-screenshots/tree/master/screenshots).
 The script took 3 minutes to take all of these.

 **Note**: This is an alpha version!
-Among other things it's not tested on Multisite.
+Among other things it's not tested with multisite.
 Customizer pages are excluded for now.
-They will get a seperate command in future.
+They will get a separate command in future.

 **Note**: The Screen Options for the user that this script logs in with are changed by default to show all meta boxes.
 Create a dummy user to log in with, or use the `--check-screen-options=false` sub command to keep the Screen Options as they are.